Britain to be blanketed with snow and ice for new year as Met Office issues warnings

 A yellow warning for snow and ice is in place from midnight until noon on Friday and covers a large swathe of England and Wales, including Chester and Greater Manchester down to London and Kent.

-Around 1cm to 2cm of snow is expected to accumulate where it falls, with 5cm possible across the higher ground of North Wales and North West England.
+Around 1 to 2cm of snow is expected to accumulate where it falls, with 5cm possible across the higher ground of north Wales and the northwest of England.

-The Met Office is advising people to leave the house at least five minutes earlier than usual in order to reduce the risk of slips and falls while rushing.
-It also urged people to check roads and public transport before travelling and leaving extra time for journeys.
+The Met Office is advising people to leave the house at least five minutes earlier than usual in order to reduce the risk of slips and falls.
+It also urged people to check roads and public transport before travelling and to leave extra time for journeys.

 “Arctic air and strong northerly winds will bring cold or very cold conditions to all parts of the UK, and it will feel especially cold in the strong winds.
 Widespread and locally severe frosts are expected, along with the first snow of the winter for many.